imixs/imixs-workflow/src/site/markdown/modelling/report_plugin.md

 To remove an existing report use the [Imixs-Admin Client](../administration.html).

-### The Attribute Definition
+### The Attribute Format Definition
-In case a report is used to be exported into a HTML table the section 'attributes' can be used to define a subset of properties to be rendered into the result table.
+The section 'attributes' can also be used to define a subset of properties to be rendered into the result of the report.

 The content of an attribute can be formated by adding a 'format' tag behind the property name.

     $created<format locale="de" label="Date">yy-dd-mm</format>

 This example formats the creation date of a workitem into ISO Date format.
 The optional attribute 'locale' can be used to format dates in a country specific way.
 See the [Java Doc](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) for details.

+You can also format currency and number value into a numer format.

+     _amount<format>#,##0.00</format>

+ See the [Class DecimalFormat](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) for details.

+### The Attribute Converter Definition
+Beside the option to format values it is also possible to convert the values into a specific object type.
+This can be useful in case the object values are not from the same type which can be necessary for XSL transformation.
+Use the tag '<convert>' to convert the value to a specifc Java object type.

+     _amount<convert>xs:decimal</convert>

+In case the value is from type 'String' the reportService will convert the value into double object.
+In case the value can not be converted the value will be reset to 0.

 ### The XSL Definition
 To transform the result of a report definition into various output formats a XSL template can be added into each report.